youxiaojie/ixo-usb-jtag/README.txt

     http://www.digilentinc.com/nexys/
     http://www.digilentinc.com/nexys2/

-The hardware-specific code file is hw_nexys.c, just change the line "HARDWARE=hw_basic" to "HARDWARE=hw_nexys" in the file "Makefile" to use it.
+The hardware-specific code file is hw_nexys.c.
+Use the usbjtag-nexys.hex firmware file.

 Also, you may use the "nexys2prog" script by Andy Ross, available from the same place this code is available from: